duneroadrunner/scpptool/README.md

 `make LLVM_CONF=~/llvm8/bin/llvm-conf`

-(if necessary, substitute the `~/llvm8` part with the directory you chose for llvm 8)
+(If necessary, substitute the `~/llvm8` part with the directory you chose for llvm 8.)

 ### How to Use: